muchimi/JoystickGremlinEx/README.md

 - Fix: API: Python delete / set methods not supported by new model objects.
 - Fix: API: Python 3.14 threading timer behavior change causing a possible exception when handling mouse wheel low level events - PRR by RazOrLegend (thank you!)
 - Fix: Keyboard Device: Fixed a UI refresh issue when adding a new key.
+- Fix: UI: Listen for input should disable auto-highlight.
+-

 ### (m77T30)